imagico/osm-carto-alternative-colors/README.md

 If you don't want to use that you can remove the XML code within CartoCSS code in [symbols-labels.yaml](symbols-labels.yaml) but you will loose the features that depend on that of course.
 How you can modify kosmtik to use a custom local version of carto can be found [here](https://github.com/imagico/kosmtik).

+Symbol augmentation used for rendering some symbols depends on a [custom extension of Mapnik](https://github.com/imagico/mapnik/tree/anchors).
+You can use the style without it, but will get some warnings and will not be able to use the symbol augmentation.

 For rendering all languages as intended you also need to download custom fonts - for which i adapted the [get-fonts.sh](get-fonts.sh) from upstream.
 To get just the AC-Style specific fonts you can run the script without parameters,